Dominik2812/django_machine_learning_clusters/README.md

 ![afterAnalysis](snapshots/clusters.png?raw=true "afterAnalysis")

 ## Motivation
 A rapid simple methode to find clusters in multidimensional data set.
+The app can be used in combination with my **MyDirtyDjango/DjangoMachineLearning/** repository

 ## How to use it